2023 CX1

-', initially known under temporary designation Sar2667, was a metre-sized asteroid that entered Earth's atmosphere on 13 February 2023 02:59 UTC and disintegrated as a meteor over the coast of Normandy, France along the English Channel.
+' was a metre-sized asteroid that entered Earth's atmosphere on 13 February 2023 02:59 UTC and disintegrated as a meteor over the coast of Normandy, France along the English Channel.
 It was discovered less than seven hours before impact, by Hungarian astronomer Krisztián Sárneczky at Konkoly Observatory's Piszkéstető Station in the Mátra Mountains, Hungary. is the seventh asteroid discovered before impacting Earth and successfully predicted, and the third of those for which meteorites have been recovered.
 Before it impacted, was a near-Earth asteroid on an Earth-crossing Apollo-type orbit.

 Discovery

 During a routine search for near-Earth objects with his 60 cm Schmidt telescope, Krisztián Sárneczky first imaged on 12 February 2023 at 20:18:07 UTC, when it was already less than 233000 km from Earth and inside the orbit of the Moon at 0.61 lunar distances.
 At discovery, the asteroid had an apparent magnitude of 19.4 and moved quickly in the northern hemisphere sky, at an angular rate of 14 arcseconds per minute and a radial velocity of 9 km/s towards Earth.
 Sárneczky immediately recognized it was a near-Earth object, but only realized it was on course for impact with Earth when he reobserved it half an hour later.
 Sárneczky gave the object the temporary designation Sar2667 and reported the discovery to the Minor Planet Center's (MPC's) Near-Earth Object Confirmation Page at 20:49 UTC, calling for further follow-up from other observatories around the world.
 Astronomers at Višnjan Observatory in Tičan, Croatia observed the asteroid starting at 21:03 UTC and confirmed that it was headed for impact with Earth.

 The European Space Agency took notice of the asteroid's impending impact and alerted the public through social media.
 Astronomers around the world continuously observed the asteroid to refine its trajectory as it approached Earth and its impact location.
 The asteroid reached a peak brightness of magnitude 13 (about the brightness of Pluto) right before it entered Earth's shadow at around 02:50 UTC.
 It then faded dramatically and became invisible until it entered the atmosphere.
 The asteroid was last observed on 13 February 2023 02:52:07 UTC by Jost Jahn at the SATINO Remote Observatory in Haute Provence, France, just two minutes after it entered Earth's shadow and seven minutes before it impacted.
 At the time of that last observation, the asteroid had faded from magnitude 13 to 16 and moved extremely quickly at an angular rate of 1.7 degrees per minute, at a distance of approximately 11100 km from Earth's center (4700 km altitude (Note: Altitude is the difference between the geocentric distance and Earth's radius of 6371 km.)).